AvPelli/realtime_ids/README.md

 ## Introduction

+In today's networking landscape, parties rely on internal networks to exchange confidential information.
+Searching efficient and effective ways to protect data over the network is subject to intense research focus.
+One way to detect suspicious activity is using a network intrusion detection system (NIDS).
+This system needs to be reliable in the face of (un)known attacks.
+Furthermore, intrusions are ideally detected sooner rather than later to mitigate potential damage.
+In search to satisfy these conditions, this thesis investigated the use of several machine learning models on the novel cse-cic-ids2018 dataset, as well as the incorporation of one of those models in a stream processing system using the Apache Storm framework.

 ## General

 The models are trained by using the cse-cic-ids2018 dataset, these csv files are not included in this repository because of their size (Gigabytes).